kiranma72/abdm-docs/content/5-building-a-phr-app/create-abha-address/abha-no.md

 **ABHA Address Policy**

 1. ABHA Address Policy:
-	- Minimum length 4 including alphabet, number & dot(.) are allowed.
-Number cannot be in beginning and dot(.) cannot be in beginning & end.
+	- Minimum length is 4 including the allowed alphabet, number & dot(.)
+	- Cannot begin with Number
+	- Cannot begin or end with dot(.)
-	- As a policy we allow creation of all numeric Abha addresses for Abha Number only: 14digit@abdm.
+	- As a policy, we allow creation of all numeric ABHA addresses for ABHA Number only: 14digit@abdm.

 2. 10-digit Mobile number as ABHA Address:
-	- For now, we have restricted the creation of (10 digit) Mobile.No@ABDM
+	- For now, we have restricted the creation of (10 digit) MobileNumber@abdm

 3. Creation of (14 digit@abdm):
-	- ABHA Address is not allowed however we have the provision for the user to login with same 14digit@abdm both in web PHR and mobile PHR.
+	- ABHA Address is not allowed however, we have the provision for the user to login with the same 14digit@abdm both in web PHR and mobile PHR.

 4. Password validation :
 	- This has been made optional.
 You may kindly check the below APIs at your end and reach out to us in case of any issues:
-		- Registration via ABHA:/api/v1/phr/registration/hid/create-phr-address
+		- Registration via ABHA: /api/v1/phr/registration/hid/create-phr-address
 		- Registration via Mobile and Email: /api/v1/phr/registration/create/phr

 ## Test Cases